mayankskb/Broadcasting-Server/README.md

 # Broadcasting-Server

-Broadcast a message over all log in clients
+Broadcast a message over all logged in clients
 Built using Java and Swings.